jupyterlab/benchmarks/docs/source/fixes/index.md

 1. This does not work for graphical outputs.
 2. This does not provide any fix for the code editor which is the largest identified performance offender so far.

-## Strategy 2: Adhoc Fix
+## Strategy 2: Adhoc Fixes

-We can think to adhoc fixes to bring imporvement that would apply to all or only specific cases.
+We can think to adhoc fixes to bring improvements that would apply specific (or all) cases.

-### Update Editor on Show (to be confirmed)

-A candidate fix would be to further look at `updateEditorOnShow` implemented in [jupyterlab/jupyterlab#5700](https://github.com/jupyterlab/jupyterlab/issues/5700), but [is is already set to false...](https://github.com/jupyterlab/jupyterlab/blob/71f07379b184d5b0b8b67b55163d27194a61a0ac/packages/notebook/src/widget.ts#L493).

 ### Use requestAnimationFrame (non concluding)